If One of My Parents Had Diabetes, Will I?

 This risk screening, which utilizes a blood test to detect danger before symptoms occur, is free for families of persons with type 1 diabetes.
 People who are discovered to be in the early stages of developing type 1 diabetes may be eligible for preventative research as well.

-Inquire with your doctor about genetic testing and how useful it is in predicting if you will get diabetes.
+Inquire with your doctor about genetic testing and how useful it is in predicting if you develop this condition.

 As of yet, experts don’t believe that genetic testing is useful in the diagnosis of type 2 diabetes.

-Because there are so many different gene variations and subtypes of type 2 diabetes, they believe that improved methodologies and more study are needed before putting it to practical use.
+Because there are so many different gene variations and subtypes of this condtion, they believe that improved methodologies and more studies are needed before putting them to practical use.

 However, genetic testing is not yet therapeutically effective in polygenic gestational diabetes, as it is in type 2 diabetes, due to the very modest percentage of risk explained by known genetic variations.